OwenJF/3DPrintCalculus/README.md

 - Extrusion of function $y=\sqrt{x}$ with the centroid calculated in Mathematica.
 Printed with no walls and 100% infill with the goal of actually having a well-balanced shape

 Fourth Project: Washer Method Vase:
 - Like solid of revolution but uses the washer method.
-The function x^2 is subtracted from x + 2sin(x) + 1.
+The function $x^2$ is subtracted from $x + 2\sin{x} + 1$.
 I had to do some work in Fusion 360 to make the Mathematica output 3D-printable.
 - I have also stretched the vase vertically to make it more practical. (see SolidRevVase ... taller.3mf)